-Here are 10 benefits of fennel and fennel seeds, based on science.
+Here are 10 benefits of fennel and fennel seeds, all based on science.

 As you can see, both fennel and fennel seeds are low in calories but provide many important nutrients.

-Fresh fennel bulb is packed with vitamin C, a water-soluble vitamin critical for immune health, tissue repair, and collagen synthesis ().
+Fresh fennel bulb is a good source of vitamin C, a water-soluble vitamin critical for immune health, tissue repair, and collagen synthesis (

 Polyphenol antioxidants are potent anti-inflammatory agents that have powerful effects on your health.